cwarner11/Hogwarts-Houses/README.md

 Each student should be printed on their own line.
 Students should be ordered by last name.
 For students with the same last name, they should be ordered by first name.

-*The only code I wrote is located in import.py and roster.py*
+*My code is located in import.py and roster.py*